CZERTAINLY/CZERTAINLY-Helm-Charts/charts/czertainly/docs/upgrading.md

 The global parameters were cleaned up and reorganized.

-The following default parameters were removed:
+The following default parameters were removed.
+They must be explicitly set now in the values, if you want to use them.
+Check your current configuration and update it accordingly:
 ```yaml
 global:
   database: